arup-group/actions-city-modelling-lab/README.md

 _Inputs_:
  - package_name: Name of your package, as defined in your `pyproject.toml` or `setup.py` file (if your repo is a Python project).
+ - recipe_dir: Directory in which to find the recipe (i.e. config) for building the package.
+If not given, it will be expected in `conda.recipe`.
+ - version: Version to be packaged and uploaded.
+If not given, will take latest repository version tag.
+ - build_on: Comma delimited string list of GitHub runners on which to build.
+  If not provided, this will be inferred from the recipe (either 'ubuntu-latest' for noarch builds or 'ubuntu-latest,macos-latest,windows-latest' for multi-arch builds).

 _Required secrets_: `ANACONDA_TOKEN` (required to verify that later upload will not fail)